-In 2016, under the Kigali amendment to the Montreal Protocol, HFCs are now targeted for eventual elimination.
-In 2017, all Bell's business units will have to review their phase out plan in order to include the HFCs since they were targeting only the HCFC-22.
+Under the Kigali amendment to the Montreal Protocol, HFCs are now targeted for eventual elimination.
+In 2018, all Bell's business units will have to review their phase out plan in order to include the HFCs since they were targeting only the HCFC-22.